behnammohammadi/software-eng-ladder/Level 6 - Tech Lead.md

 - Inspires and motivates team members.
 - Effectively collaborates with product managers and other stakeholders.

-### Minimum Duration:
+### Minimum Experience:
-- Around 6 to 8+ years of experience as a senior engineer or equivalent leadership experience.
+- 8+ years of practical experience before considering a promotion.

 ### Next Actions:
 - Successfully lead a team or sub-team through a major project.